Umbraflamma/SANCTIS-cognitive-architecture/README.md

 SANCTIS makes the model stop arguing with itself.
 It becomes sharper, more stable, and more human-readable.

+---

 What SANCTIS Is Not

 SANCTIS is not:

- A personality system
+❌ a persona system

+❌ a jailbreak

+❌ a metaphysical claim

- A roleplay gimmick
+❌ a roleplay gimmick

- A jailbreak

- A fine-tuned model
+❌ a fine-tuned model

- A replacement for system prompts
+❌ a replacement for safety or system prompts

- A pseudo-spiritual technique

-SANCTIS is not intended to:

-“humanize” an LLM

-simulate consciousness

-override model safety

-create artificial personas

-SANCTIS does not turn the model into a character or imply sentience.
+SANCTIS does not imply:

+sentience

+agency

+consciousness

+internal personalities

-Instead, SANCTIS is a cognitive scaffold that organizes existing LLM reasoning into clearer modes.
+SANCTIS is a cognitive scaffold that organizes existing LLM reasoning into clearer modes.
-It is a prompt architecture, not an ideology or metaphysical claim.

-It works because language models respond reliably to structured symbolic cues, not because the Layers represent real entities.
+It works because LLMs respond strongly to structured symbolic cues, not because the Layers represent real entities.

 ---

 Real-World Applications

-SANCTIS improves reliability and coherence in tasks that normally challenge LLMs:

 Narrative & Creative Work